The Ultimate In Birding Tours

 8 Days Group Size Limit 8

-SOCOTRA & ABD AL KURI BIRDING TOUR: OVERVIEW
+SOCOTRA BIRDING TOUR: OVERVIEW

-Birdquest’s Socotra birding expedition explores little-visited Socotra (or Soqotra) Island and the remote and hardly-ever-visited island of Abd al Kuri, which are part of a small archipelago of four islands lying in the Indian Ocean off the Horn of Africa and some 500 km (300 miles) south of the Arabian Peninsula.
+Birdquest’s Socotra birding expedition explores little-visited Socotra (or Soqotra) Island and if conditions allow the remote and hardly-ever-visited island of Abd al Kuri, which are part of a small archipelago of four islands lying in the Indian Ocean off the Horn of Africa and some 500 km (300 miles) south of the Arabian Peninsula.

 From the aqua-blue lagoon at Detwah to the snow-white dunes at Ras Momi and from the alpine meadows of the Haggier Mountains and the Diksam Plateau to the desolation of some of the coastal plains contrasting with verdant palm groves and creeks, Socotra is a land of surprising contrasts.
 Being virtually isolated from the rest of the world for a long period, Socotra remains one of the most fascinating places on earth.
 Known for decades as ‘The Galapagos of the Indian Ocean’ or ‘Little Madagascar’, Socotra is the world’s tenth richest island for endemic plant species.
 No fewer than 270 species out of the currently recognized flora of over 850 species occur nowhere else in the world.
 Many of the plant species are strange-looking remnants of ancient floras which long ago disappeared from the African/Arabian mainland.